medialab/minet/docs/cli.md

   report                                Input CSV fetch action report file.

 optional arguments:
-  -h, --help                            show this help message and exit --rcfile RCFILE                       Custom path to a minet configuration file.
   -f {csv,jsonl}, --format {csv,jsonl}  Output format.
   -g GLOB, --glob GLOB                  Whether to scrape a bunch of html files on disk matched by a glob pattern rather than sourcing them from a CSV report.
   -i INPUT_DIR, --input-dir INPUT_DIR   Directory where the HTML files are stored.
 Defaults to "downloaded".